PARISH COUNCIL MEETING NOTICES

 2 Robert James Charles RHIND-TUTT - Vice Chairman

-4 Susan Jane WALDRON - Councillor
+4 Susan Jane WALDRON - Village matters

-5 Position Vacant
+5 Position Vacant - SEE NOTE BELOW.

-Should you be interested in serving your village and would like to know more.
+VACANCY CURRENTLY OPEN AND WILL BE INCLUDED IN DISCUSSION AT THE 12 MAY 2026 MEETING - should you be interested in serving your village and would like to know more.

-Please contact the Parish Clerk – CONTACT DETAILS BELOW;
+Please contact the Parish Clerk –

 Carole Slater